 Note 1: the World Health Organisation uses stricter criteria to confirm infections, and their case count will typically be lower.

-Note 2: negative values in cases and deaths can occur when a country revises historical data due to previously overestimating the number of cases or deaths.
+Note 2: negative values in cases and deaths can occur when a locations revises historical data due to previously overestimating the number of cases or deaths.
 Similarly, corrections to previously underestimated case numbers can result in abnormally large changes in cases and deaths.

 Note 3: as of 22 June 2021, Riskline will no longer report Active and Recovered cases.
 Many countries stopped reporting these numbers, due to the difficulty in agreeing a standard definition of how to measure this metric.
 After more than a year into the pandemic, these are no longer a useful metric for assessing the current state of an outbreak or the risk of infection.

 Vaccination Rates: Data for the percent of the population that received at least one dose of a Covid-19 vaccine comes from the World Health Organisation.
-Date for the percent of the population that is fully vaccinated comes from Our World in Data.
+Data for the percent of the population that is fully vaccinated comes from Our World in Data.
 Note that these sources update data on different days, meaning that the 'as of' dates may not match.

 - Lockdown: Authorities permit only essential services and activities.